lolipalooza/DateMachine-SexMachine/README.md

 ## To do

 Next
-- Change Free and FPV cams functionality.
-Deactivate cursor control when having these cam modes actived, and back from these modes with a single click.
 - Better "change animations" system (replace the clickable in only one block 1 2 3 animations by separated buttons).

 Long-Term